alvarocaceresmunoz/BachTracking/tutorial/01-basics.md

 You can either write `bar3` or `bar 3` (separated by spaces).

-Notice you can only have the instrument `piano` available for now.
+Notice only the instrument `piano` is available for now.

 Next: [Transformations](./02-transformations)